 - Credit cards for entrepreneurs

 Entrepreneurs have unique requirements.
 The cards offered to them are usually customised, and the rewards are often related to either office supplies or other office-related services.
 The entrepreneurs get big credit lines in comparison to the previous categories of credit cards.
-These cards are issued to those who run a business and can provide a tax ID number or Employer ID with their social security number.
+These cards are issued to those who run a business can take a fund help and can provide a tax ID number or Employer ID with their social security number.
 These cards are not covered under consumer protection, and the business owner will be held liable to the credit.

 How do credit card companies evaluate the applications?